Vodafone Group Plc – Annual report – 31 March 2020

 Factors affecting the tax charge in future years

 The Group’s future tax charge, and effective tax rate, could be affected by several factors including; tax reform in countries around the world, including any arising from the OECD’s or European Commission’s work on the taxation of the digital economy and European Commission initiatives such as the anti tax avoidance directive, proposed tax and financial reporting directive or as a consequence of state aid investigations, future corporate acquisitions and disposals, any restructuring of our businesses and the resolution of open tax issues (see below).

-On 26 October 2017, the European Commission published a preliminary decision to open a formal investigation in relation to the “group financing exemption” (‘GFE’) in the UK’s controlled foreign company rules and whether the GFE constitutes unlawful State Aid.
+On 25 April 2019, the European Commission published its full decision in relation to its investigation into the “group financing exemption” (‘GFE’) in the UK’s controlled foreign company rules and whether the GFE constituted unlawful State Aid.
 They concluded the GFE does not constitute unlawful State Aid when the managing of the financing activities is outside of the UK.
-The Group is analysing the full decision, however given that the Group’s Luxembourg financing activities are properly established and operate in accordance with EU and local law as well as the OECD’s transfer pricing guidelines, we do not anticipate any significant impact should a finding of unlawful State Aid be ultimately upheld.
+The Group is analysing the full decision, however given that the Group’s Luxembourg financing activities are properly established and operate in accordance with EU and local law as well as the OECD’s transfer pricing guidelines, we do not anticipate any significant impact as a result of the Commission’s findings.

 We do not anticipate any significant impact on our future tax charge, liabilities or assets, as a result of the triggering of Article 50(2) of the Treaty on European Union but cannot rule out the possibility that, for example, a failure to reach satisfactory arrangements for the UK’s future relationship with the European Union at the end of the transition period on 31 December 2020, could have an impact on such matters.
 We continue to monitor developments in this area.